dibyajyoti79/ecommerce-rest-api/README.md

-# Social-Media-Backend
+# Ecommerce-Backend

-Core functionalities of a Social Media App or Website created using Node.js, Express.js and MongoDB as database.
+Core functionalities of a Ecommerce App or Website created using Node.js, Express.js and MongoDB as database.